G. G. Ponnambalam: Politics

 Ponnambalam became the political leader of the Ceylon Tamils following the deaths of P. Arunachalam (1924) and his brother P. Ramanathan (1930).
 He contested the 1931 state council election as a candidate in Mannar-Mullaitivu but failed to get elected to the State Council.
 He had been unable to contest in his home constituency of Point Pedro due to the boycott organised by the Jaffna Youth Congress.
 The boycott ended in 1934 and Ponnambalam contested the ensuing by-elections in Point Pedro.
 He won the election and entered the State Council.
-He was re-elected at the 1936 state council election.
+He was re-elected at the 1936 Ceylonese State Council election.

 The Board of Ministers established after the 1936 state council election consisted entirely of Sinhalese members, excluding minorities who together made up 35% of Ceylon's population.
 This was one of the drivers which led Ponnambalam to make his infamous 50:50 demand in a marathon speech to the State Council on 15 March 1939.
 He repeated the demand when he gave evidence to the Soulbury Commission in February 1945.
-Ponnambalam wanted 50% of seats in Parliament for the Sinhalese, 50% for all other ethnic groups.
+Ponnambalam wanted 50% of seats in Parliament for the Sinhalese, and 50% for all other ethnic groups.

 In August 1944 Ponnambalam formed the All Ceylon Tamil Congress (ACTC), the first political party to represent the Ceylon Tamils, from various Tamil groups.
 He was elected president of the party.
 Ponnambalam stood as the ACTC candidate for Jaffna at the 1947 parliamentary election.
 He won the election and entered Parliament.
 The ACTC swept the poll in the Tamil dominated Northern Province, winning seven of the nine seats in the province.
 The United National Party (UNP) became the largest party Parliament but it did not have a majority.
 Ponnambalam presided over a meeting at the house of Herbert Sri Nissanka (the Yamuna Conference) at which an unsuccessful attempt was made to form a government without the UNP.
 The UNP subsequently formed a government with the support of independent and appointed MPs.